hsh-elc/grappa-webservice/documents/concept/documentation.md

     # submissions, either due to the student's code or an internal
     # server problem.
     timeout_seconds: 60

     # Sets the number of maximum grader instances in this grader pool
     concurrent_grading_processes: 10

+    # optional, if different from service setting above
+    logging_level: "WARN"

 # Storage part
 # Redis is used as a cache storage